SamuelSwartzberg/flashcardifying_text_temp/inf.md

 font-variant is a shorthand property for a few low-level font features, which all start with font-variant-
 font-variant-caps: small-caps/petite-caps forces small caps/petite caps for non-capital letters, font-variant-caps: all-small-caps/all-petite-caps forces small caps for any letters, capital or not.

-It may seem that certain html form elements can't have their font styled {{c1::because by default, these elements don't inherit font properties}}
+It may seem that certain html form elements can't have their font styled ⟮c1;because by default, these elements don't inherit font properties⟯

 ###### white-space